Bailey, Greiss help Islanders hold on to beat Rangers 4-2

 Nelson scored from the left side off a nice pass from Bailey to make it 4-0 at 3:13 of the third.
 It was Nelson’s 20th of the season.

-Lemieux hit a goalpost a little more than a minute later, keeping the Rangers off the scoreboard.

-However, shortly after Islanders defenseman Scott Mayfield was whistled for a double-minor for spearing Lemieux, Buchnevich scored on a deflection to get the Rangers on the board with 6:15 left.
+Shortly after Islanders defenseman Scott Mayfield was whistled for a double-minor for spearing Lemieux, Buchnevich scored on a deflection to get the Rangers on the board with 6:15 left.
 It was Buchnevich’s eighth.

 With the Rangers still on the power play and the goalie pulled for a 6-on-4 advantage, Kreider scored on the rebound of Mika Zibanejad’s shot to make it 4-2 with 4:28 to go.
 It was Kreider’s 17th.